qualisign/optipulse.github.io/whitepaper.md

 The concept of a smart contract was first formulated in the 90's, but required blockchain technology to achieve practical implementability.
 Basically a smart contract is a contract that can execute itself.
 This means that terms and conditions are defined programatically, such that a computer can know how they should be interpreted.
-Of course, this limits the contents of the contract what is computationally tractable.
+Of course, this limits the contents of the contract to what is computationally tractable.
 For example, a smart contract may define certain operations being executed when an account on the blockchain receives a certain amount of funds.

 ### Ethereum<a id="sec-2-4-2" name="sec-2-4-2"></a>